Is your thyroid gland working against you? Is your low thyroid activity keeping you fat?

 The good news, however, is that you can reverse low thyroid.

-There are a couple steps involved—you have to look at cleaning up the liver, improving the health of your gut, removing a lot toxins and gluten, and move towards a whole-foods diet—but it’s very do-able; Just ask my clients.
+There are a couple of steps involved—you have to look at cleaning up the liver, improving the health of your gut, removing a lot of toxins and gluten, and moving towards a whole-foods diet—but it’s very do-able; Just ask my clients.